orbitdb/field-manual/02_Thinking_Peer_to_Peer/01_P2P_vs_Client-Server.md

 - **Pro:** There are many types of encryption that are effectively impossible to crack via brute-force methods, meaning that it will take at least millions of years to guess the encryption key
 - **Con:** If the encryption keys are lost and cannot be recovered, so too is the encrypted data.
-- **Pro:** Systems that pass a large amount of encrypted data, particularly data encrypted via multiple different sets of keypairs, can create a large amount of "noise" making it very difficult for attackers to
+- **Pro:** Systems that pass a large amount of encrypted data, particularly data encrypted via multiple different sets of keypairs, can create a large amount of "noise" making it very difficult for attackers to make heads or tails of what's going on in the system
 - **Con:** UX can be tricky, particularly for users new to the distributed space who don't have the same understanding of things like keys and encryption as the developers
 - **Pro:** Any encryption key leaks will only affect data encrypted with those keys, not the entire data set of the system

 One final trade-off to using keypair encryption as a form of application security is that it introduces the problems in key management, storage, and transfer.

 ### Pubsub vs API Calls